CianciarusoCataldo/modular-plugin-localization/README.md

 With the plugin itself, some other useful selectors and actions are exported by this lib, to easily work with any component

+### Config

+This plugin adds a custom field inside the modular-engine config, localization.
+This new field contains some configuration options, used by [i18-next](https://www.i18next.com/):

+- `onLanguageChange` : callbacks called everytime the language is changed
+- `namespaces` : i18next preloaded namespaces
+- `supportedLanguages` : i18next preloaded namespaces
+- `fallbackLanguage`: default language, used when a copy is not available in a specific language
+- `loadPath`: copies JSON files path
+- `defaultNamespace`: default i18next namespace
+- `titlesNamespace`: namespaces specifically used to determine page titles (to be used with [router plugin](https://github.com/cianciarusocataldo/modular-plugin-router))

+Check the [usage](#usage) section for a real example

 ### Actions

 | Action creator   | Arguments                 | Effect                 |